51 Notable alumni of

 -

-James Francis Kenney is an American politician who is the 99th Mayor of Philadelphia.
+James Francis Kenney is an American politician who served as the 99th mayor of Philadelphia from 2016 to 2024.
 Kenney was first elected on November 3, 2015, defeating his Republican rival Melissa Murray Bailey after winning the crowded Democratic primary contest by a landslide on May 19.

 -